sammie-hub/oshop-angular/README.md

 ## Development server

 For testing purpose it is deployed in Firebase Hosting.
-Please click below link to view the site.
+Please click on below link to view the site.

  `https://oshop-c9313.web.app/index.html`.